vhoyer/blog/src/posts/nuxt-js-how-i-approached-theming-or-whitelabel-a-nuxt-application.md

 ```

 And yes, this file is required, and it kinda fails the Axiom#4, but you know what?
 I don't care, it's just one file and the systems would be identical if this file was optional.

+###

+## After thoughts

+I'm not saying this is the bullet proof method of doing this, this is merely a report of how we managed to do it.
+Also, I'm increasingly hearing about how theming is coming to Nuxt 3, and I really don't know if some pre-made solution exists for Nuxt 2, and if it does, you probably should go for it instead of recreating this.
+At the time we had to implement these multi-system configuration for the project, we didn't find any tool that did the job for us, that's why we went for the in-house solution.